One of the hardest things about moving to a new country is getting your head around its financial system, and Italy is no exception.

 Employees or self-employed workers who live in Italy for more than 183 days a year are considered residents for tax purposes.
 This means they need to pay Italian income levies on their worldwide earnings.

-Those living in Italy for less than 183 days a year only need to pay income tax derived within the country.
+Those living in Italy for less than 183 days a year only need to pay tax on income from within the country.
 This is thanks to the country’s double taxation treaties that ensure workers don’t pay duties twice on the same salary.

 Italy strongly incentivizes foreign workers to move to the country and contribute to its economy.
 With this in mind, some enticing tax schemes are available for internationals.